Freemasonry in Italy: Milan and Lombardy

-The lodge founded in Milan in 1756 was quickly discovered by the Austrian authorities, which led to an edict (May 6, 1757), whereby the governor, Francesco III d'Este, Duke of Modena, banned Masonic meetings throughout Lombardy.
+The lodge founded in Milan in 1756 was quickly discovered by the Austrian authorities, which led to an edict (6 May 1757), whereby the governor, Francesco III d'Este, Duke of Modena, banned Masonic meetings throughout Lombardy.
 However, the lodge continued to exist and in 1783 joined the Grand Lodge of Vienna.
 The following year Earl Wilczeck, minister plenipotentiary imperial Milan, assumed the office of Provincial Grand Master for the Austrian Lombardy.
 In 1776 a lodge was added in Cremona.

 Cisalpine Republic

 In 1797, most of Northern Italy east of Piedmont and north of the Papal States became the Cisalpine Republic.
 In 1801 it became the Italian Republic and in 1805 the Kingdom of Italy, with Napoleon as King.
 The Grand Orient of France formed the new state's first lodge in Milan in 1801, and in 1805 Milan also hosted a Supreme Council of the Ancient and Accepted Scottish Rite.
 The Grand Orient of Naples amalgamated with the new body, and a new Grand Orient was born, recognised by Paris.
-Freemasonry briefly flourished, until the new state was broken up and Freemasonry suppressed in 1814.
+Freemasonry briefly flourished, until the new state was broken up and Freemasonry was suppressed in 1814.